 The belief in heavenly visitors in the 1700s resulted in one credulous 62-year-old woman coming face-to-face with Saint Paul and the angel Gabriel.
 It all began because the widow had an incredible devotion to the gospel and such unshakeable faith in Saint Paul that she would spend several hours each day at an altar dedicated to Saint Paul.
-Because she came so frequently and so regularly, two villains observed her, and as they knew she was rich, they decided to take advantage of her believing and gullible nature.
+Because she came so frequently and so regularly, two villains observed her, and as they knew she was rich, they decided to take advantage of her gullible nature.

 One day, about the time of her devotions, one of the villains hid behind the altar.
 When the widow arrived and when she was not looking, he threw a letter out that she assumed had dropped from Heaven as it was signed, “Paul, the apostle.”

 In the letter the widow was praised for her devotion and for the many prayers she offered up to the saintly apostle.
 Moreover, she was told that because of her remarkable faith and devotion, the apostle and the angel Gabriel would come from Heaven and sup with her that very evening at 8pm.

 The widow was so believing, she ran home to prepare the meal for her heavenly guests.
 She wanted everything to be perfect.
 She brought out her best plate but decided it was not elegant enough and sent her maid to her brother with a note asking to borrow all his plate.
 She also warned the maid to only tell her brother that someone was company coming to supper and not let him know the details.